-Minnesota No-Fault insurance is intended to pay for out-of-pocket losses to it’s insured without regard to fault of the collision.
+Minnesota No-Fault insurance is intended to pay for out-of-pocket losses to its insured without regard to fault for the collision.
 The following is a brief summary of mandatory no-fault benefits:

 - Medical expense benefits.
 You have the absolute right to choose the physician or clinic providing your care.
 You will have medical expense coverage up to a maximum of $20,000.
 These benefits can be stopped for a number of reasons and it is best to speak to an attorney for advice.

 - Income loss (wage loss) benefits.
 If you are unable to work as a result of the injuries suffered in an auto accident, wage loss benefits are payable at the rate of 85% of your lost gross income up to $250/week.
 This includes lost wages while you are receiving treatment.